ytyulkinaxway/axway-open-docs/content/en/docs/apim_relnotes/20220530_apimgr_relnotes.md

 ### Axway Terms and Conditions must be accepted to install API Gateway

 Updated General Terms and Conditions (T&C) have been added to API Gateway.
 During installation in interactive mode a pop-up window is shown, and you must accept the T&C to proceed with the installation.
-In unattended mode, a new parameter (`ACCEPT_GENERAL_CONDITIONS`) has been introduced, which must be set to yes in order to run the installation.
+In unattended mode, a new parameter (`ACCEPT_GENERAL_CONDITIONS`) has been introduced, which must be set to `yes` in order to run the installation.

 For more information, see [Acceptance of General Conditions for license and subscription services](/docs/apim_installation/apigw_containers/docker_scripts_prereqs/#acceptance-of-general-conditions-for-license-and-subscription-services).

 ### Cassandra 3.11.12 upgrade postponed

 During development and testing of API Gateway with Cassandra 3.11.12, a critical issue was found in Cassandra, see [CASSANDRA-17581](https://issues.apache.org/jira/browse/CASSANDRA-17581).
-Keep an eye on the API Gateway roadmap to follow up with Axway latest announcements and learn when we are releasing API Gateway with Cassandra 3.11.13 instead.
+Stay tuned with Axway latest announcements to know when we are releasing API Gateway with Cassandra 3.11.13 instead.

 ## Deprecated features